Tomas-vilte/LearningSQL/Teoria/Teoria.md

 Además podemos combinar el filtro where con otros operadores como IN, BETWEEN o LIKE cuya finalidad es realizar búsquedas de patrones.

+- [Los operadores AND, OR and NOT](https://www.w3schools.com/sql/sql_and_or.asp): WHERE se puede combinar con los operadores AND, OR NOT

+Los operadores AND y OR se utilizan para filtrar registros en función de más de una condición:

+El operador AND muestra un registro si todas las condiciones separadas por AND son VERDADERAS.

+El operador OR muestra un registro si alguna de las condiciones separadas por OR es VERDADERA.

+El operador NOT muestra un registro si la(s) condición(es) NO ES VERDADERA.

+La sintaxis AND: SELECT column_1, column_2, … FROM tabla_name WHERE condition_1 AND condition_2 AND condition_3,…

+La sintaxis OR: SELECT column_1, column_2, … FROM tabla_name WHERE condition_1 OR condition_2 OR condition_3,…

+La sintaxis NOT: SELECT column_1, column_2, … FROM tabla_name WHERE NOT condition